 A process like Scrum is a great fit for your product when it is brand-new or young, and when you extend its life cycle, as shown in the picture below.
 This means that not every product will benefit from Scrum: Products that are maturing or declining won’t benefit from Scrum—at least not to the same degree.

 The picture above shows the traditional, bell-shaped product life cycle curve with three key events: launch—the product first becomes available; achieving product-market fit (PMF)—your product is ready to serve the mainstream market; and end of life—you decide to discontinue the product.
 Note that your product’s actual trajectory may differ significantly from the one above: it may be much steeper or flatter.
-In order to leverage the product life cycle model, you have to define the business benefits your product delivers and then track them over time.
-For revenue-generating products revenue is commonly used, for example.
+To to leverage the product life cycle model, you have to define the business benefits your product delivers and then track them over time.
+For revenue-generating products, revenue is commonly used, for example.
 But if your product exists to sell another product or service, then the number of active users might be the appropriate metric.
-(See my post 10 Tips on How to Choose the Right Product Key Performance Indicators for more information on selecting the right metrics.)

 If you are in doubt if you should use Scrum or not, consider how much uncertainty is present in your product.
 Do you understand how to address the market needs and solve the users’ problem?
 Do you know how to develop, market, and sell the product?
 And more specifically, can the users confidently tell you which functionality they require and which aspects of the product need to be improved?
 Do you mainly provide incremental enhancements or bug fixes?
 Are the architecture and technologies fit for purpose and stable?
 Are you regularly struggling to agree on a shared, meaningful sprint goal?
 If the answer to these questions is yes, then Scrum is probably not the best framework for your product.
 To gain more clarity, use the next sprint retrospective to investigate if your process is still helpful, or if you should switch to an alternative.